lanzhihong6/opensea-snipe-bot-js/README.md

 - You can run multiple bot instances simultaneously with different configurations.
 - Don't do too many requests in a short time.

-Be very precautious with automatic trading!
+Exercise extreme caution while trading automatically!
-Have a separate account with small balance for testing unknown bots and services.
+Maintain a second account with a modest balance only for the purpose of testing unknown bots and services.

 ## Configuration